No current litter plans for 2021-2022

 The genetic diversity of dog breeds is very important.
 Maintaining proper structure and health in spite of the changing (and subjectively interpreted) breed standards can be a challenge.
 I believe that form follows function, so if a dog properly built for its job then it will be the best representative.
 It should be the goal of every breeder to merge show and working lines to produce beautiful dogs that can perform their job.
 But there is a reason to maintain working lines since their intensity and stamina can make them unsuitable for most purely pet homes.
 I subscribe to Helen King's structural teaching.
 That being said, companionship is just as much a function as running, jumping, retrieving, hunting, and protection, so good temperament is vital to all dog breeds.
 Socialization, as Dr. Ian Dunbar points out, is the most critical training a puppy can receive.
 Some dogs will excel at different things.
-You should look for the dog thats best for you.
+You should look for the dog that's best for you.

 I train my dogs in Rally, Agility, Search and Rescue, Therapy, dock diving, Barnhunt, Nosework.
 Some things we title in, some things we compete in, and some things we just train in right now.
 I am dedicated to the many aspects of the breed that keep them working and healthy, including minimal vaccinations, proper nutrition, and exercise.
 Positive training methods produce the best results so I highly recommend Karen Pryor's Clicker Training as a fundamental tool, but there are lots of methods to train the behaviors that you want and you need to find the one that works for you and your dog.
 If you have bad timing, Clicker training is NOT for you.

 "The only thing two dog trainers can agree on is that the third dog trainer is wrong." -Unknown